BDC Hamburger Icon

 Open row

-Did you know the average company has roughly five to six job levels?
-There are interns, entry-level employees, intermediate staff, first-level managers, middle managers and executives.
-But what if we told you you could cut out a few of the middlemen?
+The average company has roughly five or six job levels.
+There are interns, entry-level employees, intermediate staff, first-level managers, middle managers, and executives.
+But what if we told you that you could cut out a few of the middlemen?

 Flattening an organization’s hierarchy has become a popular business trend as companies seek ways to cut costs through workforce reductions.
-While smaller companies have typically used flat organizational structures in the past, some industry behemoths have started flattening their org charts, including Meta, Alphabet and FedEx.
+Smaller companies have often used flat organizational structures in the past, but some industry behemoths, including Meta, Alphabet, and FedEx, have started flattening their org charts.

 What is a flat organizational structure?